-Keeping a Bacteria Free Fridge
+Keeping a Bacteria-Free Fridge

 That said, there are still some types of bacteria that are capable of flourishing inside the refrigerator.
-Below you will find a list of great tips on how to keep a bacteria free refrigerator!
+Below you will find a list of tips to help you keep a bacteria-free refrigerator!

 1. Cleaning Your Fridge

 One of the most crucial things you can do with regularity is to clean your refrigerator.
 If you make a routine of this, it’s the best safeguard against bacteria forming and growing in your cold food storage.

 Clean as you go definitely applies here too.
 For example, if you accidentally spill some food in your fridge, immediately wipe it up to avoid any growth or spread of bacteria.